• Claremont Topology Seminar: Konstantinos Varvarezos (UCLA)

 Estella 1021 (Emmy Noether Room), Pomona College Claremont, CA, United States

 Title: On the Composition of Classical Mechanical Systems Abstract: Compositionality is a basic principle for understanding the physical world.
-The underlying idea is to study a system by studying the […]
+The underlying idea is to study a system by studying the ways in which the components of the system compose to form the system.
+Category theory is an area in mathematics that is particularly well-suited for […]

 • f^*-vectors of lattice polytopes (Max Hlavacek, Pomona College)